ElizabethBrooks/DGEAnalysis_ShinyApps/README.md

 ### Web

+Helpful information for downloading the applications in this repository can be found in the tutorial [GitHub Version Control Quick Start Guide](https://morphoscape.wordpress.com/2024/02/28/github-version-control-quick-start-guide/)

+A tutorial of the biostatistical analysis performed in this application is provided in [Downstream Bioinformatics Analysis of Omics Data with edgeR](https://morphoscape.wordpress.com/2022/08/09/downstream-bioinformatics-analysis-of-omics-data-with-edger/).

 Gene tables were may be created from RNA-seq data as described in [Bioinformatics Analysis of Omics Data with the Shell & R](https://morphoscape.wordpress.com/2022/07/28/bioinformatics-analysis-of-omics-data-with-the-shell-r/).

-A tutorial of the biostatistical analysis performed in this application is provided in [Downstream Bioinformatics Analysis of Omics Data with edgeR](https://morphoscape.wordpress.com/2022/08/09/downstream-bioinformatics-analysis-of-omics-data-with-edger/).

 ## PDF